thoughtram/blog/_posts/2017-06-23-announcing-angular-master-class-in-houston.md

   <img src="/images/amc_houston_hall2.jpg" alt="AMC Houston Event Location">
 </a>

-> Click on the picture above to see the map to the venue location.

 #### About the Training

 You or your team should attend our 4-day **Angular Master Class** training.